jwteeba/fetch_datawarehouse/README.md

 **Data quality issues discovery:**

+**Python:**

 Identify data quality issues by checking for null values, duplicates, and inconsistencies.
 A `Python` data validation script was created to thoroughly analyze the data and uncover any quality concerns.

+**SQL:**

+Conducted the following data quality checks using SQL queries to ensure data integrity:

+- Validate that important fields do not contain null values.
+- Verify data consistency within the FACT_RECEIPT table.
+- Identify any records with invalid dates.
+- Check for duplicate brand codes.
+- Detect users who have an abnormally high number of receipts.
+- Flag receipts with an unusually high total amount spent.
+- Ensure consistency between FACT_RECEIPT and FACT_RECEIPT_ITEM tables.
+- Identify brands that do not have a valid CPG association.
+- Examine for unusual time gaps between purchase and scan dates.
+- Checked for orphaned records within the FACT_RECEIPT_ITEM table.

 **Resolving the data quality issues:**